 If your child has not yet made an application to university at all (if they originally planned to go straight into work, for example), they can go through Clearing to find a course starting this year.

-is a process in which students without an offer of a place at university can search for university courses starting this September with places still available.
-Clearing opens on 6 Clearing th July 2020 and doesn’t end until 20 th October 2020, giving your child plenty of time to find a place.
-Your child can right here on Whatuni or if they have a university in mind, they can check on the university’s own website what courses are available. research Clearing courses
+Clearing is a process in which students without an offer of a place at university can search for university courses starting this September with places still available.
+Clearing opens on 5th July 2022 and doesn’t end until 19th October 2022, giving your child plenty of time to find a place.
+Your child can research Clearing courses right here on Whatuni or if they have a university in mind, they can check on the university’s own website what courses are available.

 NOTE: In order to fill empty spaces on courses, many universities lower their entry requirements.
 This opens up lots of opportunities, even for students that might not have performed as well as they’d hoped.

 Adjustment used to be the process through which students who had exceeded their expectations could apply for courses with higher entry requirements.
 Adjustment no longer exists, however, and students must now use Clearing to find alternative places at university, even if they're 'trading up' to a higher ranked uni or one with higher entry requirements.

 If your child feels that their results have been unfairly marked, they will need to initially discuss this with their school/college teachers.
 They will advise your child on the appeals process and what they need to do next.
 If the college upholds the original grade decision, further appeals can be made to Ofqual.

 If appealing their grades isn’t an option, then taking a gap year and resitting their subject before reapplying to university next year is another option.